 Since the late 19th century, commercial catch of sturgeon remained very low until the mid-1940s.
 Through 1968, annual landings only exceeded 5,000 fish occasionally.
-Since 1969, landings exceeded 5,000 fish annually except in 1991, and 2010-2012.
+Since 1969, landings exceeded 5,000 fish annually except in 1991 and 2010-2013.
 Catches peaked in the late 1970s and early 1980s with annual landings ranging from 9,400 to 22,800 fish.
 During the 1990s, catches ranged from a low of 3,800 fish in 1991 to a high of 13,900 fish in 1998 (Tables 4 and 10).
 Since 1997, commercial sturgeon fisheries have been managed to remain within catch guidelines while maximizing economic benefit and achieving conservation objectives for other species.
 Annual plans for distribution of the commercial harvest allocation are developed with input from the Columbia River Commercial Fisheries Advisory Group (CRCAG), to provide fishing opportunities throughout the year while maintaining optimum market value.
 Weekly landing limits have remained a valuable tool in maintaining consistent commercial fisheries since first adopted in 2002.
+Since 2003, harvest guidelines for commercial fisheries have included both mainstem and Select Area commercial fisheries.
 The retention of green sturgeon has been prohibited in commercial fisheries since July 2006.
 Season summaries are described in Table 6.

-2012 Commercial Fishery
+2013 Commercial Fishery

-Commercial fisheries in 2012 were managed based on a 2,080 fish allocation (Tables 4 and 5).
+Commercial fisheries in 2013 were managed based on a 2,021 fish allocation (Tables 4 and 5).
 Fishery protocols were developed based on input from the CRCAG and adopted by the Compact.
-Catch expectations included 480 fish during winter and spring seasons, 200 during the summer season, 800 for August, 400 for late fall, and 200 for Select Area fisheries.
+Catch expectations included 280 fish during winter and spring seasons, 300 during the summer season, 600 for August, 440 for late fall, and 400 for Select Area fisheries.
 As in recent years, fish not harvested in a season were added to the guideline for subsequent seasons.
-Fishing periods and landings for 2012 are reported in Table 7.
+Fishing periods and landings for 2013 are reported in Table 7.

-Commercial fisheries in 2012 were initiated with a winter target sturgeon season consisting of three 24-hour fishing periods between January 30 and February 7 in Zones 1-5.
+Commercial fisheries in 2013 were initiated with a winter target sturgeon season consisting of three 24-hour fishing periods between January 31 and February 7 in Zones 1-5.
 Gear regulations included a 9-inch minimum mesh size restriction to target sturgeon and minimize the handle of spring Chinook and winter steelhead.
 A landing limit of ten fish per vessel per week was in effect for all fishing periods.
-Low effort and poor fishing conditions late in the season resulted in very limited catch, with only 40 white sturgeon landed.
+Very low effort resulted in limited catch, with only 15 white sturgeon landed.

-The commercial winter/spring Chinook salmon fishery consisted of two fishing periods occurring on April 3 (12 hours) and April 10 (6 hours).
-For both periods, the open fishing area included all of Zones 1-5 with gear limited to tangle nets (4 1⁄4-inch maximum mesh size).
-Sales of sturgeon were allowed with a six fish weekly landing limit in effect during both periods.
-Sturgeon landings were minimal (14 fish).
+The commercial winter/spring Chinook salmon fishery consisted of four fishing periods occurring on April 9 (9 hours), May 15 (14 hours), May 22 (12 hours), and May 29 (6 hours).
+For all periods, the open fishing area included all of Zones 1-5 with gear limited to tangle nets (4 \forall 4-inch maximum mesh size) for the first two periods and large mesh (8-inch minimum mesh size) during the last two periods.
+Sales of white sturgeon were allowed throughout the season with no landing limit during the first period, five fish weekly per vessel during May 15-23, and a three fish limit May 29-30.
+Sturgeon landings totaled 274 fish.

-The balance of the guideline remaining from winter fisheries was rolled into the summer white sturgeon commercial guideline resulting in a new guideline of 623 fish (200 original season guideline plus 423 fish balance from winter/spring fisheries).
-The commercial summer Chinook gill net fishery consisted of one eight-hour fishing period in Zones 1-5 on June 17-18.
+The commercial summer Chinook gill net fishery consisted of two eight-hour fishing periods in Zones 1-5 on June 16-17 and July 15-16.
 The fishery was restricted to the use of 8-inch minimum mesh size.
-The weekly white sturgeon landing limit was five per vessel, and a total of 281 white sturgeon were landed.
+The weekly white sturgeon landing limit was five per vessel for the first period and two fish for the second.
+Landings totaled 326 white sturgeon.